If we don’t win, you don’t pay.

 - Repair-Related Diminished Value

 Many leasing companies will ding you for any post-accident repairs made with low-end parts or related items.
 So it’s not just vehicle parts insurance companies generally pay less to cover in a car accident.
-What if your own insurance company paid a repair shop to repair with used Chevy paint to spray the repaired area, instead of the original, factory OEM Mercedes Benz paint, for example?
+What if your insurance company paid a repair shop to repair with used Chevy paint to spray the repaired area instead of the original, factory OEM Mercedes Benz paint, for example?

 A super cherry car like that, even if you can find the original parts, will never get the market’s full value because it is no longer cherry.
-So how do you reconcile all of this?
+So, how do you reconcile all of this?
 First, you must look at your insurance policy’s coverages and exclusions.
 If you don’t have full range, the other party may not have enough to cover all the damages, let alone enough to pay the diminished value.
 So when a car cannot be restored to its original condition, what happens?

 The insurer will often argue that they will only pay your car’s depreciated value.
 This is normal in cases of total loss.
 But that is a non-sense argument because it does not address that a crashed car, even when depreciated for everyday wear and tear, is still diminished in its actual value compared to a used car that did not hit.
 Eventually, if you fight hard enough, the insurer may finally attempt a 17c calculation, discussed below.